gwolfis/cstv2-aws-workshop/docs/3_Create_Demo_App.md

 ```

 This task provides manual steps to create an demo application:
-- Deploy an Ubuntu instance.
+- Deploy an Ubuntu instance;
-- Add an Elastic IP to the instance.
+- Add an Elastic IP to the instance;
-- Installing Docker and running an `f5-demo-app` container.
+- Installing Docker and running an `f5-demo-app` container;
 - **!!Releasing the public IP address (mandatory)!!**

 ## Create the demo application